cbeardsmore/pmms/README.md

 #####Purpose

+Implementation of a matrix multiplication calculator in C. The data from the two matrices to mutiply are read from file.
+The calculator outputs the subtotal of every row, plus the grand total of all the rows.
+Part A utilizes Multiprocessing and Part B utilizes Multithreading.
-Implementation of matrix multiplication in C, utilizing multiple processes.
-Shared memory is established via POSIX's shm_open(), and synchronization is ensured via POSIX semaphores.
+Shared memory is established via POSIX's shm_open().
+Synchronization is ensured via the use of POSIX semaphores, mutexes and conditions.

 #####File List

 	.c FILES
 	--------
 	multiProcess.c
+	multiThread.c
 	matrix.c
 	fileIO.c

 	.h FILES
 	--------
 	multiProcess.h
+	multiThread.c
 	matrix.h
 	fileIO.h